mirisuzanne/mia/content/posts/redesign2022/minimal.md

 ```

 I still want to explore that idea
-of making the site design itself interactive,
+of making the site design interactive,
 but I don't want to keep relying on
-unreliable HSL colors
-to make it happen.
+HSL colors to make it happen.
 For now, I've removed Cascading Colors,
 while I rethink the approach.